The idea that Iran is digitally isolated from the world is a myth.

 Most Iranians I know get their news from satellite TV, something I don’t have and never thought I might need.

-Forty-three years ago, during the unusually cold winter of 1978/79, my family huddled around a shortwave radio in the living room to catch BBC’s Persian broadcast.
+Nearly half a century ago, during the unusually cold winter of 1978/79, my family huddled around a shortwave radio in the living room to catch BBC’s Persian broadcast.
 The announcer’s voice modulated wildly, like someone shoved him under the water occasionally.

 That was the only source of relatively objective news about the Islamic Revolution that was about to engulf Iran.
 The memory feels like of another world, ions ago.